lucaschultz/vulnerable-web-applications/README.md

 ### Example Requests

-With the notable exception of the denial-of-service vulnerability[^1], we provide example requests that implement the exploits of each application.
+With the notable exception of the denial-of-service vulnerability[^1], we provide example requests[^2] that implement the exploits of each application.

-- The [￼`example-requests.sh`￼ file](./example-requests/example-requests.sh) contains commands to execute the requests using [curl](https://curl.se/).
+- The [`example-requests.sh` file](./example_requests/example_requests.sh) contains commands to execute the requests using [curl](https://curl.se/).
-- If you're using macOS, we recommend using [RapidAPI for Mac](https://paw.cloud/) and provide an [￼`example-requests.paw`￼ file](./example-requests/example-requests.paw) to import the example requests into RapidAPI.
+- If you're using macOS, we recommend using [RapidAPI for Mac](https://paw.cloud/) and provide an [`example-requests.paw` file](./example_requests/example_requests.paw) to import the example requests into RapidAPI.
-- If you are using [Postman](https://www.postman.com/), you can import the example requests using the [￼`example-requests.json`￼ file](./example-requests/example-requests.json).
+- If you are using [Postman](https://www.postman.com/), you can import the example requests using the [`example-requests.json` file](./example_requests/example_requests.json).

 [^1]: We chose not to provide an example of a Denial of Service (DoS) exploit, as the effectiveness of the exploit is highly dependent on the machine it is running on.
 We did, however, reproduce the DoS exploit of each application on our own machines.
+[^2]: We recommend opening the example request URL of the cross-site scripting exploits in a browser to see the exploit in action.